margoberry17/12-NoSQL-Establishments/README.md

 Part 1: Database and Jupyter Notebook Set Up

-Part 2: Update the Database
+Part 2: Update the Database\n
-  Added a new restaurant, Penang Flavours
+  Added a new restaurant, Penang Flavours\n
-  Updated the BusinessTypeID for the new restaurant Removed establishments in Dover that we were not interseted in Converted latitude & longitude to decimal numbers and converted RatingValue to integer numbers
+  Updated the BusinessTypeID for the new restaurant\n Removed establishments in Dover that we were not interseted in\n Converted latitude & longitude to decimal numbers and converted RatingValue to integer numbers\n

 Part 3: Exploratory Analysis